lambdaclass/concrete/docs/FORMATTING_OUTPUT.md

 1. **Hidden allocation.** `format!` allocates a backing buffer whose size depends on runtime values.
 Concrete requires every allocation to be visible at the call site; a variadic typed-dispatch builtin preserves this by making the buffer argument explicit.
 2. **Parser complexity.** A format-string mini-grammar inside string literals requires either a macro system or a parser extension.
 Concrete's syntax freeze commits to LL(1) and rejects macros.
 3. **Trait-coupling.** Format strings typically drive a `Display`/`Debug` trait dispatch.
-Introducing those traits before the stable subset is frozen would couple formatting to the trait system's final shape and risk drift.
+Concrete's Phase 7 direction avoids that coupling: the sink is `Writer`, and user-defined rendering is an explicit static method convention, not a trait-object display surface.
 4. **Drift of conventions.** `{}`/`{:?}`/`{:x}` specifiers proliferate, and each one implies a stdlib-wide convention.
 Deferring lets the convention emerge from evidence (item 67) rather than be imposed up front.

 ---